GoyalLab/SingletCodeWebsite/docs/doubletInformation.rst

    **Cell-cell communication inference**
    Cell-cell communication inference can provide information about intercellular communication networks.
 This can be used to understand the role of cell-cell interactions in biological processes.
-[REF CellChat].
 Increasing the doublet rate decreases the precision and recall for communication pathways identified when compared to the clean singlets only datasets.
 For details about our results, see our paper.

    **Cell Trajectory**
    Increasing doublet rate caused the trajectory to deviate away from the trajectory inferred from the clean singlet-only datasets and there were gain/loss of lineages when doublets were introduced.
 For details about our results, see our paper.